Current Offerings

 Plants of the Bible for your New Jersey Garden

 The Old and New Testament are filled with references to plants, many of which will grow here in New Jersey.
-These, like the Cedar of Lebanon tree, as well as plants used in biblical times, like flax, and plants whose names have a biblical association, like the 'Joseph's Coat of Many Colors' rose, are all highlighted in this talk.
+These, like the Cedar of Lebanon tree, as well as plants used in biblical times, like flax, and plants whose names have a biblical association, like the 'Joseph's Coat of Many Colors' rose, are highlighted in this talk.
 You can bring meaningful symbolism, remember a favorite passage, or be reminded of stories from the Bible in your garden.
 We'll also "visit" some Bible Gardens near our area.
-Every garden needs periodic refreshing, and these plant suggestions add more than mere surface beauty.
+Whether you are starting from scratch or doing some periodic refreshing, these plant suggestions add more than mere ornamental beauty.
+60 minutes

 Growing Great Garlic